Mercandj/android-dev-challenge-compose-4/README.md

-# C-Weather: Compose your weather
+# C-Weather: Compose displays the weather

 <!--- Replace <OWNER> with your Github Username and <REPOSITORY> with the name of your repository. -->
 <!--- You can find both of these in the url bar when you open your repository in github. -->